Simulation-Secure Functional Encryption in the Bounded Storage Model: Preliminaries

+In this section, we define online or disappearing virtual grey-box obfuscation, similar to \cite{GZ21}.
+We let $\xx$ denote the required memory to run the scheme honestly and let $\s$ denote the required memory to break security.
+In the \textsf{BCSM}, this refers to classical memory and, in the \textsf{BQSM}, this refers to quantum memory.
+We emphasize that the memory restrictions are only assumed to apply to either the classical or the quantum memory, depending on the model, and not both.

-\begin{definition}[BQS One-Time Program \cite{BS23}] An algorithm $O$ is a \emph{$(\q,\texttt{s},\n)$-BQS one-time compiler} for the class of classical circuits $\mathcal{C}$ if it is QPT and satisfies the following: \begin{enumerate} \item (functionality) For any circuit $C\in \mathcal{C}$, the circuit described by $O(C)$ can be used to compute $C$ on a single input $x$ chosen by the evaluator. \item For any circuit $C\in \mathcal{C}$, the receiver can evaluate $O(C)$ using $\q$ qmemory. \item For any circuit $C\in \mathcal{C}$, the transmission $O(C)$ imposes the qmemory bound at most $\n$ times. \item (security) For any computationally unbounded adversary $\adv_{\texttt{s}}$, there exists a computationally unbounded simulator $\mathcal{S}$ such that for any circuit $C\in \mathcal{C}$:
+\begin{definition}[Grey-Box Obfuscation in Bounded Storage Models] An algorithm $\mathcal{O}$ is a \emph{$(\xx,\s)$ grey-box obfuscation $(\GB)$} for a class of classical polynomial circuits $\mathcal{C}_\lambda$ if it is polynomial-time and satisfies the following: \begin{enumerate} \item (functionality) For any circuit $C\in \mathcal{C}_\lambda$, the circuit described by $\mathcal{O}(C)$ can be used to compute $C$ on any input $x$ chosen by the evaluator. \item For any circuit $C\in \mathcal{C}$, the sender requires $\xx$ memory to send $\mathcal{O}(C)$ and the receiver requires $\xx$ memory to evaluate it. \end{enumerate} \end{definition}